nielsls/Q/README.md

 A MATLAB-like matrix parser for Microsoft Excel

 Q features a single public function, Q(), containing an expression parser.
-The parser is able to parse and evaluate a subset of the MATLAB programming language.
+Q() is able to parse and evaluate a subset of the MATLAB programming language.
 It features almost all MATLAB operators, selected standard functions and has complete support for submatrices, '()', and concatenation, '[]'.